RobynLlama/AtlyssMods/ModAudio/_Thunderstore/README.md

 It uses a combination of audio files and the `__routes.txt` configuration file located in the audio folder of a mod.

-It also loads custom audio from its own folder (`BepInEx/plugins/Marioalexsan-ModAudio/audio`).
+It also loads custom audio from its own config folder (`BepInEx/config/Marioalexsan.ModAudio_UserAudioPack/audio`).
 You can place your custom audio in here if you don't want to make a standalone mod.
+The folder is normally created when you load the mod for the first time.

 # Where is this audio folder located???

-When using r2modman, you can find BepInEx in your profile folder for ATLYSS ("Settings" button, first option in the list).
+When using r2modman, you can find BepInEx in your profile folder for ATLYSS ("Settings" button, "Browse profile folder").
 For example: `C:\Users\USERNAME\AppData\Roaming\r2modmanPlus-local\ATLYSS\profiles\Default`.

 If you've installed BepInEx manually, then go to Steam's ATLYSS install path.
 For example: `C:\Program Files (x86)\Steam\steamapps\common\ATLYSS`.

-From the r2modman profile or the Steam install, navigate to `BepInEx/plugins/Marioalexsan-ModAudio/audio`, or your custom mod's audio folder.
+From the r2modman profile or the Steam install, navigate to your downloaded audio pack's `BepInEx/plugins/AUDIOPACKNAME/audio` folder.

+For custom user packs, you can use the `BepInEx/config/Marioalexsan.ModAudio_UserAudioPack/audio` folder.

 # Audio mod example

-*Note: There are already plenty of audio mods created that use ModAudio on Thunderstore.
-If something in here is confusing, you can do "Manual download" for those audio mods to take a look at how they package their assets.*
+Note: There are already plenty of audio mods created that use ModAudio on Thunderstore.
+If something in here is confusing, you can do "Manual download" for those audio mods to take a look at how they package their assets.

+You can also use the following templates as examples:
+- [Template Mod by RockOn](https://thunderstore.io/c/atlyss/p/RockOn/MusicModTemplate/) on Thunderstore, that shows you how to use the basic route format
+- [ModAudioTemplate](https://github.com/Marioalexsan/AtlyssMods/ModAudioTemplate) on GitHub, that shows you the full format available

+## Basic audio pack format (v1.1.0)

-Here's an example of an audio mod that uses all of the features combined:
+Here's an example of a simple audio pack that replaces in-game audio using the basic format:

 **mod folder structure under BepInEx/plugins**
 ```